laurentmas/DeloreanUltimateBoard/README.md

 Instruction to upload code into Arduino can be found there : https://www.arduino.cc/en/Guide/Environment#uploading

+Instruction to install Arduino library can be found there (We recommand using library manager): https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries

 Useful link that helps troubleshooting arduino issue : https://www.instructables.com/5-Most-Common-Arduino-Nano-Clone-Problems-and-Thei/

 ## Arduino UI Configuration